The Red Baron (1972 film)

-The Red Baron is a 1972 animated one-hour TV-movie (with a live-action segment near the end) that was aired on December 9 as an episode of the anthology series The ABC Saturday Superstar Movie.
-This is one of the four entries that Rankin/Bass Productions was involved with, and one of the three that Topcraft collaborated with Rankin/Bass.
+The Red Baron is a 1972 animated television special that aired on December 9, 1972, as an episode of the anthology series The ABC Saturday Superstar Movie.
+This is one of the four entries that Rankin/Bass Productions was involved with, and one of the three that Topcraft served as a collaborative production company.
+The short includes a live-action segment near the end of the episode.
 It has also aired internationally on Channel 5 in the United Kingdom.

 Plot

-This animated movie features The Red Baron who is cast as a heroic blubbery old Great Dane in a world set featuring anthropomorphic animals, mostly heroic dogs.
+This animated movie features the Red Baron, who is cast as a heroic blubbery old Corgi in a world set featuring anthropomorphic animals, mostly heroic dogs.

-Prince Heinrich of Weinerburg (a Doberman) has fallen in love with Princess Sophie of Pretzelheim and have ran off together.
+Prince Heinrich of Weinerburg (a Doberman) has fallen in love with Princess Sophie of Pretzelstein (a Pomeranian) and have run off together.
 But after listening to an emergency announcement on the radio that the Princess was reported to have been kidnapped as announced by the King and demanding that "all able-bodied men" to report at once to help rescue her, Baron von Richthofen otherwise known as The Red Baron comes out of retirement and decides to join the Flying Corps to take on the journey to rescue her.
-With the assistants of his inarticulate cat Putzi and wheezing dachshund assistant Schnitzel, he builds his own triplane and takes the job to fight, despite scorn from Captain Von Zipper and the other soldiers originally.
-But later gets supported by them after proving worthy of an officer.
+With the assistants of his inarticulate cat Putzi and wheezing dachshund assistant Fritz, he builds his own triplane and takes the job to fight, despite scorn from Captain Von Zipper and the other soldiers originally.
+The Red Baron later gets supported by them after proving worthy of an officer.

-Catahari is suspected to be involved in the scheme and is considered a prime suspect.
-But she later on does warm up to have loving feelings for the Baron.
-Meanwhile, after everything, the Baron does come back with the Princess.
-However, she felt very sad because she actually prefers to be with the Prince of Weinerburg as they show legit affection to one another.
+Mata Hari (in the form of a Pitbull) is suspected to be involved in the scheme and is considered a prime suspect.
+Later, she warms up to the Baron.
+The Baron does return with the Princess.
+However, she feels very sad because she actually prefers to be with the Prince of Weinerburg as they show legit affection to one another.
 After the Kings of Pretzelheim and Weinerburg's ongoing rivalry for years, they finally put aside their differences and work things out by becoming in-laws.
 But then, Catahari ends up chasing after the Baron as she still wants to be with him.